arkhaminferno/Blockchain-BlockMiner/README.md

 # Blockchain-BlockMiner
-Implementation of Practical Blockchain Mining,Proof of Work Consensus using Python and Flask.
+Implementation of Practical Blockchain Mining, using Python and Flask.
+A simple blockchain which can be mined, retrieved or verified using a web interface like a browser or Postman.

+- Hashlib is used for generating hashes with sha256.

+- Hash difficulty is 0000.
+See hash_operation_ok.

+- This code runs on localhost on port 5000.

  # Installation